Compression fronts from fast radio bursts: Introduction

-First, we use test-particle simulations to demonstrate two types of heating, regular and stochastic, of a plasma exposed to (and compressed by) an FRB (section~\ref{heating}).
-When the plasma magnetic field is increased by compression, regular oscillations of particles in the radio wave are changed to stochastic resonant heating.
-This change boosts the heating and makes it irreversible.
+First, we describe plasma response to an FRB on a ``micro'' level by tracking the motion of individual particles (section~\ref{heating}).
+The response can be regular oscillation or stochastic heating (\citealt{Beloborodov22}; hereafter \citetalias{Beloborodov22}).
+It is best viewed in the local center-of-momentum frame of the plasma particles (``fluid frame'').
+Remarkably, the microscopic response can be described independently of the fluid motion.
+This fact is illustrated with simulations of particles driven by FRBs in static and accelerating magnetized fluids.
+The simulations demonstrate the regular and stochastic response, and the transition between the two regimes.

-Then, we examine how heating by the FRB results in the bulk acceleration and compression of the plasma.
-Heating determines acceleration because energy $\Delta\E$ received from the radio wave always comes with momentum $\Delta\E/c$ (the wave loses momentum $\Delta\E/c$).
-Plasma is accelerated and compressed on timescales much longer than the Larmor period and the wave oscillation period.\footnote{In simplest cases, the effect may be thought of as a ponderomotive force exerted by the wave.
-In the presence of strong radiative losses it is more appropriate to view it as a scattering process \citepalias{Beloborodov22}.
-In any case, it is described from first principles by solving for the particle motion in the wave and finding $\Delta\E/c$.} Therefore, it behaves as a fluid governed by magnetohydrodynamics (MHD).
-In section~\ref{MHD}, we formulate MHD equations for the plasma bulk motion inside a propagating radio wave packet.
-These equations determine plasma compression by FRBs.
+Then, we examine the macroscopic fluid dynamics of plasma exposed to FRBs.
+The magnetized fluid is pushed and compressed by the FRB on timescales much longer than the particle Larmor period and the wave oscillation period,\footnote{The acceleration effect may be thought of as a ponderomotive force exerted by the radio wave.
+In the presence of strong radiative losses it is more suitable to view it as a scattering process.
+In any case, it may be described from first principles by solving for particle motion in the wave and then examining the fluid dynamics on macro scales, as done in this paper.} so it obeys magnetohydrodynamic (MHD) equations.
+The effective enthalpy of the MHD fluid is determined by particle motions in the fluid frame (i.e. by the microscopic response to the FRB) and controlled by the Lorentz-invariant parameter $a$.
+One can think of the micro-level response as a local heating process and the macro-level response as bulk acceleration of the fluid, leading to its compression.
+Equations for fluid dynamics inside a propagating radio wave packet are formulated in section~\ref{MHD}.

+It is easy to see why plasma heating by FRBs is inevitably accompanied by its bulk acceleration: any energy $\Delta\E$ received from the radio wave comes with momentum $\Delta\E/c$ directed along the wave propagation direction (the wave loses momentum $\Delta\E/c$). \cite{Beloborodov21b} estimated this effect for FRBs propagating through the dipole magnetosphere of a neutron star, where the FRB-plasma interaction is highly radiative and can be described as a scattering process.
+A more general and rigorous calculation should be formulated as a time-dependent fluid dynamics problem, using MHD equations and allowing weak or strong radiative losses of the heated plasma.
+This is attempted in the present paper.
+The weakly radiative regime becomes particularly relevant when the FRB propagates through the wind far outside the closed magnetosphere.